PGM-Lab/2018-ipmu-subconcept/README.md

-# Concept Drift Detection in Discrete Streaming Data Using Probabilistic Graphical Models
+# Virtual Subconcept Drift Detection in Discrete Streaming Data Using Probabilistic Graphical Models

 ## R. Cabañas, A. Cano, M. Gómez-Olmedo,  A. Masegosa, S. Moral